This Apple Cake is 7 Smart Points on Weight Watchers Blue, Purple and Freestyle plans. It is 8 SmartPoints per slice on the Green plan.

 You'll notice that I used demerara sugar to sprinkle over the top of the cake.

 I feel it needs that sweet crunch that demerara sugar gives but omit this if you'd prefer.

-This Apple Cake can be eaten both warm and cold.
-It is wonderful served warm with a scoop of low SmartPoint ice cream!
+My preference is warm with a scoop of low SmartPoint ice cream!

-Halo Top vanilla bean ice cream for an extra 3 SmartPoints but it also works equally well (almost!) with a spoonful of 0% fat thick Greek yogurt.
+You could add a scoop of Halo Top vanilla bean ice cream for an extra 3 SmartPoints but equally (& almost as good!) it can be served with a spoonful of 0% fat thick Greek yogurt.

 The cake freezes well if you find a whole cake sitting around too much of a temptation.